-SpareBank 1 Østlandet's asset risk metrics post acquisition
+Exhibit 4 SpareBank 1 Østlandet's asset risk metrics post acquisition

-YE2016 and September 2017 are based on fully consolidated balance Source: Company reports and Moody's Financial Metrics
+2017 and onwards are based on fully consolidated balance sheet of B1OA Source: Company reports and Moody's Financial Metrics

-Nonetheless, we note that the bank has some concentration in the commercial real estate (CRE) sector which constituted around 11.4% of gross loans (including covered bond loans) while around 2.4% of gross loans was towards the building and construction sector as of September 2017.
+Nonetheless, we note that the bank has some concentration in the commercial real estate (CRE) sector which constituted around 10% of gross loans (including covered bond loans) while around 3% of gross loans was towards the building and construction sector as of March 2018.
 The exposure towards these two sectors, which is common among all Norwegian savings banks, raises somewhat the risk in the bank's credit profile and makes it vulnerable to potential property prices volatility in the market.
-We also believe that the newly acquired residential mortgages loan book in the Oslo area, where house prices have been growing significantly, also exposes the bank to downside risks in case of a material house price decline.
-The growth in real estate prices in Oslo has however slowed down significantly since the beginning of 2017 owning to tighter lending regulation that came into effect in early 2017.
+We also believe that the newly acquired residential mortgages loan book in the Oslo area, where house prices have grown significantly in recent years, also exposes the bank to downside risks in case of a material house price decline.
+The growth in real estate prices in Oslo has however slowed down significantly since the beginning of 2017, owing to tighter lending regulation that came into effect in early 2017.

 We assign an Asset Risk Score of a2, incorporating four notches of negative adjustment to reflect the bank's exposure to CRE, building and construction sectors, as well as geographical concentration in its regional home market and in the Oslo-Akershus region.
-We make similar adjustments in the scores of other rated Norwegian savings banks as well.
+We make similar adjustments in the asset risk scores of other rated Norwegian savings banks as well.